kdcrafter/OCR-ASCII-Art/README.md

 These Python packages are best installed with pip.

 # Running the Program
-To run the program, first compile Main.java, Interface.java, and Canvas.java.
+Before running the program, be sure to initialize the machine learning model.
+This can be done by running the NN_Init.py script by typing "python NN_Init.py".
+To start the interface, first compile Main.java, Interface.java, and Canvas.java.
 Then run the compiled program to cause the Java interface to appear.
 The "main" function of the program is in Main.java.